hexatomic/hexatomic/docs/dev/src/development/automated-tests/ui-integration-tests.md

 When your test case has more than one test, all tests are executed in the same environment.
 Thus, previously executed tests will influence subsequent ones.
-You can set the execution order a test explicitly: <https://junit.org/junit5/docs/current/user-guide/#writing-tests-test-execution-order>.
+You can set the execution order within a test class explicitly with the `@Order(int)` annotation: <https://junit.org/junit5/docs/current/user-guide/#writing-tests-test-execution-order>.

 If you add an integration to a new bundle, that was not tested before, you have to add the bundle manually to the dependencies of `org.corpus_tools.hexatomic.it.tests`.